Japan security debate masks clash of views on pacifist constitution

 Abe has made clear he wants to revise the constitution, but formal amendment requires approval by two-thirds of both houses of parliament and a majority in a referendum, conditions that have never been met.

-Instead, his cabinet - arguing new security threats such as a rising China make change vital - has adopted a resolution reinterpreting the constitution to allow for collective self-defense.
+Instead, his cabinet - arguing new security threats such as a rising China make change vital - has adopted a resolution reinterpreting the constitution to allow for collective self-defence.

-"This is a constitution that was imposed on us and should be re-written completely," Nihon University professor Akira Momichi, one of a handful of scholars who back Abe's reinterpretation, told a news conference.
+"This is a constitution that was imposed on us and should be re-written completely," Nihon University professor Akira Momochi, one of a handful of scholars who back Abe's reinterpretation, told a news conference.

 "But the process of amendment is a very difficult hurdle, so we have to do the best with what we have."